Jump to:

 Calling Rimworld one of the best tycoon games is accurate – you need to manage food, energy, optionally money, and more things – but it’s way more than that.
 Developer Tynan Sylvester calls it a “story generator”, while I call it “one of the best games ever”.

-To put it simply, anything goes in Rimworld.
+If you’re into games like RimWorld, you already know the drill: absolute moral chaos wrapped in colony management.
 You can play things perfectly straight by farming and hunting for food, building homes and equipment for your colonists, harvesting resources and manufacturing products for export…or you could go full sociopath, attack other settlements, then use their people for food and authentic human skin hats and armchairs.
+You’re free to go as far off the rails as you want in Rimworld; the only limit is your imagination.

 There’s a wealth of content just waiting to be discovered in Rimworld…but it’s also worth mentioning that the modding scene is absolutely bonkers!